 On the other hand, the pandemic has shown gender inequality in media content.
 Even though the gendered impacts of this health crisis are clear, stories that focus on the perspectives of women and other minorities and vulnerable groups are scarce.
 Furthermore, voices of women experts are vastly underrepresented: ‘the media and policymakers overwhelmingly turn to men as figures of scientific authority’.

-The COVID-19 in Africa project has a clear gender focus.
-Resources for female journalists and their audiences are developed and shared, like news and updates, safety and security advice, research, and training in gender-sensitive reporting.
+The COVID-19 Response in Africa project has a clear gender focus.
+Resources for female journalists and their audiences are developed and shared, like news updates, safety and security advice, research, and training in gender-sensitive reporting.
 Financial support is available for gender projects and for media content targeting female audiences.
 In order to reach this vulnerable group, this consortium will rely on radio broadcasting in local languages, with audience engagement ensuring equal participation and decision-making.

 ‘Media has the power to amplify the voices of women, portray their active roles in the Corona crisis, support their participation in public debate, challenge gender stereotypes and hold decision-makers accountable for women rights.’